Should You Try a Low-Carb Diet?

 Weight loss and calories: Low-carb dieters tend to lose weight, but it’s likely due to reduced calorie intake, not carb restriction itself.

 Long-term safety unknown: While no short-term negative effects on cholesterol, blood sugar, or blood pressure have been found, the long-term safety of low-carb diets is unclear.
-Weight loss itself can improve these measures, potentially masking negative effects from high-fat content.
+These measures can improve with weight loss, potentially masking negative high-fat effects.

 Ketosis and side effects: Many low-carb diets induce ketosis, a metabolic state that can cause nausea, vomiting, fatigue, and constipation.
 These symptoms usually subside, but raise concerns about long-term health.

-Calories still count: Some believe low-carb diets allow for more calories.
-This isn’t true.
-A calorie is a calorie, regardless of source.
+Calories still count: Some think low-carb diets mean more calories, but that’s false.
+A calorie is a calorie, no matter where it comes from.

 The Bottom Line